jcameronjeff/p2/packages/react-components/README.md

 ### Local Development

-- `npm run storybook` will start an instance at localhost:6006 (default).
+- `pnpm storybook` will start an instance at localhost:6006 (default).
-- `npm dev` will start a Vite SPA instance at localhost:3000 using the contents of `/site`
+- `pnpm dev` will start a Vite SPA instance at localhost:3000 using the contents of `/site`
-- `npm build` will prepare our package and output to `/dist`
+- `pnpm build` will prepare our package and output to `/dist`
-- `npm preview` will use an alternate Vite config to run a local SPA (rather than compile our library).
+- `pnpm preview` will use an alternate Vite config to run a local SPA (rather than compile our library).
-- `npm build:css` will compile any CSS files in `lib/styles` to their dist target.
+- `pnpm build-css` will compile any CSS files in `lib/styles` to their dist target.
 (Debugging only)

 ### Importing stylesheets